NEFM-TUDresden/MCRpy/README.md

+# MCRpy
-# MCRpy: Microstructure Characterization and Reconstruction in Python
+## Microstructure Characterization and Reconstruction in Python

 Microstructure characterization and reconstruction (MCR) is an emerging field of computational materials engineering that allows to